 - Voice protections: you’ll want to make sure that the company follows ethical uses of voices.
 If it’s a custom service requiring training data, then it’s important to inquire about data protections and how a voice, when created, won’t be used improperly.

-The ethical implications around voice cloning are the nexus of Veritone MARVEL.ai, our voice-as-a-service application.
+The ethical implications around voice cloning are the nexus of Veritone Voice, our voice-as-a-service application.
 Built within the framework of the application are the levers to give users control over their voice, enabling the proper protections so that they decide who can use their voice.
 This helps us deliver our custom voice-as-a-service solution to enable a complete white glove experience for the talent we work with.

 In the next chapter in this series, we’ll be discussing Text-to-Speech (TTS) AI and how it’s related to voice cloning.